 The CVIS marketplace is also growing.
 As the incidence of cardiovascular disorders increases and integrated information technology solutions become more readily available and sophisticated, physicians will increasingly be able to share critical information, resulting in better diagnoses — and better patient outcomes.

 Editor's note: This blog is the second in a four-part series about the benefits of cardiovascular information systems.
-To read the first blog, click here.
+The first blog is here and the third blog is here.
+The last article in the series is The Benefits of Data Analytics in Clinical Reporting.
 To learn more visit www.hitachihealthcare.com/it